HDF-NI/hdf5.node/readme.md

 The h5im namespace is being designed to meet the Image Spec 1.2 <http://www.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html>.
 Hyperslabs/regions of images can now be read.

+## Contributors
+* Christian Nienhaus (@NINI1988) added typescript definitions and many pull requests and bug fixes for hdf5 native calls.
+* John Shumway (@shumway) refurbished the documentation when the project as split into an organization.

 [npm-image]: https://badge.fury.io/js/hdf5.svg
 [npm-url]: https://www.npmjs.com/package/hdf5